cs97/Honigkuchenpferd-Shell/README.md

 # Honigkuchenpferd-Shell

-free to use but doesn't mess up mmmkay !
+free to use but don't screw up mmmkay !

 Simple Reverse and Bind Shell